archesproject/arches-docs/docs/developing/vue/arches-vue-styleguide.rst

 Scope
 -----

-- **Scoped styles**
-    - Prefer to use `<style scoped>` to ensure styles are applied only to the component.
-    - Reserve global styles and design tokens for your global CSS or theme files unless absolutely necessary.
+Prefer ``<style scoped>`` to ensure styles are applied only to the component.
+Reserve global styles and design tokens for your global CSS or theme files unless absolutely necessary.

 .. code-block:: vue